'Strongly' believe there is great potential for more cooperation with India: UN peacekeeping chief | Law-Order

 'Strongly' believe there is great potential for more cooperation with India: UN peacekeeping chief

-The United Nations peacekeeping chief has said he ''strongly'' believes that there is a ''great potential" for more cooperation with India on peacekeeping, highlighting that New Delhi has the capacity and technologies to help the Blue Helmets deployed in missions across the world.
+The chief of the United Nations peacekeeping has said he strongly believes that there is a great potential for more cooperation with India on peacekeeping operations since it has the capacity and significant technologies to help the Blue Helmets deployed in missions across the world.

 Ahead of the next month's UN Peacekeeping Ministerial meeting in Seoul, Under-Secretary-General for Peace Operations Jean-Pierre Lacroix said he has two messages for India, which is among the largest troop-contributing nations to UN peacekeeping missions.